Many varieties of cheese can provide protein and other important nutrients, including mozzarella, blue cheese, and feta, among others.

 • Calcium: 3% of the DV

 In addition, goat’s milk has more medium-chain fatty acids than cow’s milk.
-These types of fat are rapidly absorbed in your body and less likely to be stored as fat (37, 38).
+These types of fat are rapidly absorbed in your body and less likely to be stored as fat.

-Furthermore, goat cheese may be easier for some people to digest than cheese made from cow’s milk.
+Furthermore, goat cheese may be easier for some people to digest than cheeses made from cow’s milk.
 This may be because goat’s milk is lower in lactose and contains different proteins.

 Crumbled goat cheese can be added to salads, pizzas, and eggs.
 What’s more, whipped goat cheese makes a delicious dip for fruit or vegetables.

-Goat cheese is lower in lactose and contains proteins that may be more easily digested than those in cheeses from cow’s milk.
+Goat cheese is lower in lactose than cow’s-milk cheeses and contains proteins that may make it easier to digest.

 Cheese is a widely consumed dairy product.